Cristina Fernández de Kirchner: Early life and education

 Cristina had not yet graduated when they moved to Río Gallegos and completed the remaining subjects with distance education.
 There have been claims made that she never graduated, and that she may have worked as a lawyer without having a degree.
 This idea was proposed by the constitutionalist Daniel Sabsay, and fueled by the reluctance of the National University of La Plata (UNLP) to release her degree.
-She registered at the Tribunal Superior de Justicia of Santa Cruz in 1980, the Comodoro Rivadavia's chamber of appeals in 1985 and worked as an attorney for the Justicialist Party in 1983.
+She registered at the Tribunal Superior de Justicia of Santa Cruz in 1980, Comodoro Rivadavia's chamber of appeals in 1985 and worked as an attorney for the Justicialist Party in 1983.
 There are also logs of minor cases where she acted as a lawyer.
 The claim has been sent to trial four times, and the judges Norberto Oyarbide, Ariel Lijo, Sergio Torres, and Claudio Bonadio all ruled that she has a degree.

 Néstor established a law firm that Cristina joined in 1979.
 The firm worked for banks and financial groups that filed eviction lawsuits, which had a growing rate at the time because the 1050 ruling of the Central Bank had increased the interest rates for mortgage loans.
 The Kirchners acquired twenty-one land lots at cheap prices as they were about to be auctioned.
 Their law firm defended military personnel accused of committing crimes during the Dirty War.
 Forced disappearances were common at the time, but unlike other lawyers the Kirchners never signed a habeas corpus.
 Julio César Strassera, prosecutor in the 1985 Trial of the Juntas against the military, criticized the Kirchners' lack of legal actions against the military, and considered their later interest in the issue a form of hypocrisy.